-Fortunately, all of today’s web browsers make it very simple to erase your history and wipe away your online tracks.
-In this guide, you'll find out about the information your browser automatically logs, what that data does—and how to get rid of it.
+Fortunately, all of today’s web browsers make it easy to erase your web browsing history and wipe away your tracks online.

 What your browser saves

 Before you roll up your sleeves and start blitzing all the data stored in your browser, you should know what that information is and what it does.
 After all, on some occasions, you might want to clear specific types of files and not others.
-When you dive into a browser’s settings, you’ll see references to these different data types, though the terms might vary slightly from browser to browser.
+When you dive into a browser’s settings, you’ll see references to these different types of data, though the terms might vary slightly depending on the program.

-First of all, our primary concern: your browser history, which is the list of sites and pages you’ve visited in the past.
-This history helps you retrace your steps, bring back pages you want to refer to again, and reach your favorite sites more quickly.
+First of all, our primary concern: your browser history.
+This is the list of sites and pages you’ve visited in the past.
+This log helps you retrace your steps, bring back pages you want to refer to again, and reach your favorite sites more quickly.
 Many browsers draw from your history to suggest specific URLs as soon as you start typing addresses in the search bar.

-Browsers also track your download history, a list of files you’ve downloaded.
-Don’t confuse this history with the actual files themselves, which live somewhere on your computer's disk.
-It’s simply a list of references to them, which can help when you've previously downloaded a file and now can’t find it, or you want to download the same file again.
+Browsers also track your download history, which is just a list of files you’ve downloaded.
+Don’t confuse this history with the actual files themselves, which live somewhere on your computer.
+It’s simply a list of references to them, which can help when you can’t find a specific document or if you want to download it again.

-Next up are cookies, little bits of code that sites will want to store on your system.
-Cookies help websites recognize who you are, but they come in all kinds of different forms.
-For example, if you go to a weather website and it instantly shows you the cities whose weather conditions you've previously looked up, that’s a cookie in action.
-If you return to a shopping site and it still has the same items in your basket, again that’s cookies at work.
-These files won’t harm to your computer, but some users don’t like being tracked in these ways, and prefer to delete them on a regular basis.
+Next up are cookies: little bits of code websites use to recognize who you are.
+They come in a variety of forms.
+For example, if you go to a weather website and it instantly shows you the cities you previously searched forecasts for, that’s a cookie in action.
+If you return to a shopping site and you find the items you left in the shopping basket are still there, that’s cookies at work again.
+These files won’t harm your computer, but some users don’t like this kind of tracking and prefer to delete them on a regular basis.

-While you’re looking at cookies, you might see that your browser distinguishes standard cookies from third-party ones.
-Third-party cookies track behavior across multiple sites; they’re usually injected into ads rather than being part of the actual page code.
-You can blame this type of cookie for personalized ads: If you’ve spent some time searching multiple sites for tents, and then you start seeing tent ads everywhere, then third-party cookies are responsible.
+While you’re looking at cookies, you might see that your browser distinguishes standard cookies from those from third parties.
+Third-party cookies track behavior across multiple sites and they’re usually in the ads rather than in the actual page code of a website.
+You can blame this type of cookie for personalized ads: If you’ve spent some time searching multiple sites for tents and you start seeing tent ads everywhere, third-party cookies are responsible.

-Finally, browsers keep a “cache,” which contains local copies of graphics and other elements that your browser uses to load pages more quickly.
+Finally, browsers keep a “cache,” which contains local copies of graphics and other elements these programs use to load pages more quickly.
 If you head back to a site you’ve just visited, for example, the browser can draw site images from the cache rather than pulling them from the web again.
-The cache thus reduces the amount of data downloaded and speeds up the whole page-loading process.
-While it can provide snoops with a few hints about your browsing history, you need a certain amount of technical know-how—and luck—to understand it properly.
+This reduces the amount of data your browser has to download each time and speeds up the whole page-loading process.
+While it can provide snoops with a few hints about your browsing history, you need a certain amount of technical know-how to understand it properly.

-When you decide to erase your internet history, most browsers will list all these types of data separately.
-You can decide to clear everything out, which lets you start all over again as if you had a new browser on a new computer, or you might decide to keep certain types of files, like the cookies and cache, to make your browsing life more convenient.
+When you decide to clear browsing data, most browsers will list all these types of data separately.
+You can decide to clear everything out, which lets you start all over again—as if you had a new browser on a new computer—or you might decide to keep certain types of files, like the cookies and cache, to make your browsing life more convenient.